AdobeDocs/campaign.en/help/v8/connect/integration.md

 Adobe Campaign comes with several connectors that allow you to communicate with external applications, connect to database engines, share and synchronize data.

-Check compatible systems and versions in [this page](../start/compatibility-matrix.md).

 ## Leverage Adobe solutions {#gs-ac-integration}

 Modernize your implementation and leverage all Adobe Experience Cloud capabilities.